Cisco Logo

 Employee Testimonials

-People who work at Cisco often speak warmly about their teams and the technology they get to build.
-“I love the problem-solving here,” said one network engineer, “you get to work on products that actually move the internet.”
-Others highlight the supportive peers and inclusive employee resource groups.
-Some employees note that you will find very experienced colleagues who are willing to mentor, while others mention occasional bureaucracy that slows decision-making.
-If you care about learning and stability, working at Cisco can be very satisfying.
+People who work at Cisco tend to speak well of their teams and the work itself.
+"I love the problem-solving here," said one network engineer.
+"You get to work on products that actually move the internet."
+Others point to supportive peers and active employee resource groups.
+A few mention that experienced colleagues are genuinely willing to mentor.
+The recurring complaint is bureaucracy that slows decisions down.
+If you want to learn and you value stability, Cisco is probably a good fit.

 Company Culture